A photography excursion to foothill of Dev bhoomi Uttarakhanad

 We also visited the souvenir shop in the museum where we bought few things respective to our interest like caps, key rings, fridge magnet etc.

 By the time we started back from museum to our camp, it was already dark at 5:30PM.
 We travelled back to camp in our cabs, and on the way, almost all the kids had a power nap since they were awake since 3 AM in the morning for this trip.
-We reached camp at 6PM looking forward to refreshing high tea.
-We were there served with hot tea, coffee and delicious Aloo pakodas.
-We were so hungry that all the pakodas vanished in no time.

 Something very interesting happened after High tea, which will be narrated by my peer Abhiraj.
 Thanks for reading so far.